chrisdetmering/Human-API-Integration/README.md

 npm -v
 ```

-You should see the following show up in tour terminal but with a newer version number:
+You should see the following show up in our terminal but with a newer version number:

 ![npm-v](images/npm-v.png)